shuen4/Warcraft-III-SD/readme.md

 5. After `Initializing`, you should see 6.2GB size (for 1.36.1.21015)
 6. Wait until download complete, switch back application's console, then press CTRL + C to shutdown
     - do not use window close button as it does not preform cleanup
-      - if you accidentally close via close button, you can find backup of hosts file in `backup` folder and manual replace it
+      - if you accidentally close via close button:
+        - you can find backup of hosts file in `backup` folder and manual replace it to `C:\Windows\System32\drivers\etc\hosts`
+        - and remove self signed certificate from windows certificate store

 ## Note
 1. CDN server is hardcoded as `level3.blizzard.com`